UKHackspaceFoundation/resources/Hackspace Owners Manual/Workshop/CNC/Laser Cutter/README.md

 Official site: [http://en.rd-acs.com/](http://en.rd-acs.com/)

 Ruida controllers are a commercial off the shelf solution with a huge range of options.
 This is the most expensive option listed here.
-For this example we will assume use of
+For this example we will assume use of [RDC6442G](http://en.rd-acs.com/prod_view.aspx?TypeId=50097&Id=160)

 * Type of controller:       Commercial
 * On board stepper drivers: No
 * Support for rotary axis:  Yes
 * Software supported:       Lightburn
+* Connectivity options:     USB, Ethernet
+* User control panel:       Part of controller package
+* Special features:         Support for double laser heads

 ## Stepper Drivers